iampikuda/Eat-Out/readme.md

 # Eat Out

+You can get a demo version of the app at [TestFlight Link](https://testflight.apple.com/join/IfRGOBnj)

 ## Introduction
 `Eat out` is a simple application that visializes a list of Restaurants gotten from the JSON file, `iOS sample.JSON`, on file.